maykinmedia/objects-api/docs/installation/prerequisites.rst

 Prerequisites
 =============

-Open Objecten ois most often deployed as a Docker container.
+Open Objecten is most often deployed as a Docker container.
 While the `Objects API container images <https://hub.docker.com/r/maykinmedia/objects-api/>`_ contain all the necessary dependencies, it requires extra services to deploy the full stack.
 These dependencies and their supported versions are documented here.